boyter/boyter.org/content/posts/if-you-succeed-you-will-fail.md

 ---
-title: If you succeed; you will fail
+title: If you succeed, you will fail
 date: 2022-07-21
 ---

-> If you succeed; you will fail.
+> If you succeed, you will fail.

 Something said at a client engagement I was at some time ago.
 I figure enough time has passed that it is worth sharing this story.